TarasZhere/ServiceNow-performance-engineering-JMeter/README.md

 ### 4. Wait 15 minutes for the report

-Just wait for the time required to run the test (15 min), and as soon as the test is done, a folder `report` will appear in the directory with a `.html` file having a complete report of the examination.
+Just wait for the time required to run the test (15 min), and as soon as the test is done, a folder `report` will appear in the directory with inside a `.html` file displaying the complete report of the examination.

 ## Run the test (Method 2)

 ### 1. Download the JMX file to perform the test

 [Download JMX File](./ServiceNow.jmx)
-or clone the repository with the provided ServiceNow.jmx
+or clone the repository with the provided ServiceNow.jmx with `git clone https://github.com/TarasZhere/ServiceNow-performance-engineering-JMeter.git`

 ### 2. Install JMeter